-Our panel of expert solicitors work on a fixed fee basis, with no sneaky extras.
+Your expert solicitor will work on a fixed fee basis, with no sneaky extras.
 Your conveyancing quote will explain in detail what you will pay when your house sale or purchase goes through.

 If, for any reason at all, your house sale or purchase does not go ahead, you are covered by our No Move, No Fee guarantee.

 Will I need property searches when buying a property in St Austell?

 Property searches are detailed enquiries submitted to a number of authorities by St Austell conveyancing solicitors to identify issues affecting the home you want to buy.
 Lenders also usually require conveyancing searches to be purchased.